ianlewis/repo-template-ts/README.md

 Required runtimes:

-- [`node`]: Node.js is required to run some linters and formatters.
+- [`Node.js`]: Node.js is required to run some linters and formatters.
-- [`python`]: Node.js is required to run some linters and formatters.
+- [`Python`]: Python is required to run some linters and formatters.

 The following tools need to be installed: